xcore/sc_spi/app_spi_master_demo/doc_quickstart/quickstart.rst

-SPI Master Example Application: Quick Start Guide
+SPI master example application: quick start guide
 =================================================

 This simple demonstration of xTIMEcomposer Studio functionality uses the XP-SKC-L2 sliceKIT L2 Core Board together with the xSOFTip ``module_spi_master`` to demonstrate how the module is used to communicate with an SPI slave device, the SPI flash device on the board (M25P16 flash).

 Note: Running this program will overwrite any existing data in the flash.

-Hardware Setup
+Hardware setup
 --------------

 The following hardware components are required: